Cumulative generation of maximal entanglement between spectrally distinct qubits using squeezed light: Protocol

-We require that the photons are quasi-monochromatic, which can be achieved by either using a monochromatic pump beam, or by frequency filtering post-SPDC.
-For quasi-monochromatic photons, the non-linear term in the $S$-matrix from two-photon scattering becomes negligible and the process can be described linearly, where the total phase shift accumulated during the interaction is the sum of the phase shifts imparted by the individual photons.
+We require the photons to be quasi-monochromatic, which can be achieved by either using a monochromatic pump beam, or by frequency filtering post-SPDC.
+For quasi-monochromatic photons, the scattering process can be described linearly, where the total phase shift accumulated during the interaction is the sum of the phase shifts imparted by the individual photons, and the bound state term vanishes.
 Additionally, photons with a broader bandwidth are more likely to excite the emitter due to their shorter temporal length, which may result in undesirable spontaneous emission \cite{Hurst.2019}.

 In order to successfully reach maximal entanglement, the down-conversion process needs to be degenerate, i.e., producing signal and idler photons with the same frequency.
 A frequency difference between the signal and idler photons would impart which-path information during the scattering process, as the total acquired phase-shift is stronger for one emitter than the other (assuming non-identical emitters).
 The frequency of the generated photons needs to be optimised for the central energies and line-widths of the two quantum emitters.
-The phase shift imparted by the photons affects the interference at the second beam splitter and, consequently, the final state of the light-matter system.
+The phase shift imparted by the photons affects the interference at the second beam splitter and, consequently, the final state of our system.
 In order to successfully build up entanglement, we require $t^2_1(\omega)=t^2_2(\omega)$, where $t_i(\omega)$ is the transmission coefficient for the scattering in arm $i$.
-The frequency of the probe photons, therefore, needs to satisfy either of the following:

-where $E_1$ and $E_2$ are the energies of the emitters, and $\Gamma_1$ and $\Gamma_2$ are their line-widths, respectively [see Supplemental Material (SM) for more details \cite{SI}].
+We justify this condition in App. \ref{A}.